PacoReinaCampo/MPSoC-DV/lifecycle/chisel/book/chapters/chapter4.md

 ## COMPONENTS IN CHISEL ARE MODULES

 In Chisel, components are defined as modules.
 Modules encapsulate logic and define interfaces using IO ports.
-Here’s an example of a basic module:
+Here's an example of a basic module:

 ```scala
 import chisel3._